-In dogs, the most common causes of heart disease include improper valve closure and ineffective pumping.
-While both of these heart conditions can lead to congestive heart failure, early detection and treatment of heart conditions can help prolong and improve the quality of your dog's life.
-In some dogs the signs of a heart condition may be subtle and are often passed off as normal signs of aging, so learning what to look for is important.
+Ten percent of dogs in the United States have heart disease.
+The two most common causes of canine heart disease are valve disease and contractility issues.
+While both of these conditions can lead to congestive heart failure, early detection and treatment can help prolong and improve the quality of your dog's life.
+The symptoms of heart disease in dogs, such as fatigue or exercise intolerance, may be subtle and are often passed off as normal signs of aging, so learning what to look for is important.

 Murmurs and Arrhythmias

 Heart murmurs are an extra or unusual sound heard by your veterinarian when they listen to your dog's heart.
 Murmurs can be a sign of heart valve problems.
 Arrhythmias are irregular heartbeats due to faulty electrical signaling.
 Like murmurs, they can interfere with the effective pumping of blood by the heart.
 A dog may also have an increased or decreased heart rate with an arrythmia.